Maine Roller Derby is 501(c)(3) Non-Profit Organization as of February 2015. Donations made to Maine Roller Derby are tax deductible.

 Our skaters do not get paid to play roller derby, in fact, they pay monthly dues to be a league member, in addition to paying for their own equipment and travel fees.
 MRD does not endeavor to be a profit-making organization.
 If any net profits are gained the league uses the funds to offset travel costs and/or to give them back to the community via charitable donations to the league’s chosen non-profit organizations.
 View our Charity Page for more information.
 As a member of WFTDA, our league adheres to the organization’s governing philosophy: ““by the skaters, for the skaters.”
 Our skaters are primary owners, managers, and operators of our league.
 Operational tasks include organizing home bouts, organizing fundraising events to off-shoot the cost for operating the league, promoting the sport of roller derby, recruiting and training skaters and volunteers, among other tasks necessary to run a business.

 Currently, there is no regulated season for the sport of roller derby.
 All WFTDA leagues decide when and how often they play, though WFTDA regulates annual tournaments.
-In order for MRD to participate their sanctioned team, the Port Authorities, must be ranked in the top ten teams in the eastern region.
+In order for MRD to participate, their sanctioned team, the Port Authorities, must be ranked high enough to qualify.
 MRD skaters train all year, taking a break in August and December.
-The Home Team season occurs September through February, and the All-Star team season is January through August, with local games occurring at both the Portland Expo and Happy Wheels Skate Center.
+The Home Team season occurs September through February, and the All-Stars’ season is January through August, with local games occurring at both the Portland Expo and Happy Wheels Skate Center.
 Our All-Star team will travel throughout the states and Canada to bout other leagues and compete in tournaments.

 MRD started in March 2006 after two Portland women were inspired by the A&E reality show Rollergirls.
 By June 2006 a group of about twenty women began holding weekly practices in Topsham.
 Determination and hard work (along with advice and support from skaters within the roller derby community) resulted in the launching of the Sneak Peek, the introduction of modern roller derby to Maine in November of 2006.
 A year later MRD played its first season at the Portland Exposition Building.
 Since then, the league has hosted a season each year, inviting teams from Massachusetts, Canada, Ohio, New Jersey, New York, Connecticut, Rhode Island, Pennsylvania and Maryland to play at the Expo where our average crowd is 600-700 fans!
 Check out our Bout Results History.